Simplemux/simplemux/README.md

 The size of the multiplexing headers is kept very low (it may be a single byte when multiplexing small packets) in order to reduce the overhead.

 This page includes an implementation of Simplemux written in C for Linux.
-It uses IP/UDP as the multiplexing protocol, and IP and ROHC as multiplexed protocols.
+It uses simplemux as the multiplexing protocol, and IP and ROHC as multiplexed protocols.
+Two options are considered for the tunneling protocol:
+ - Network mode: IP is used for tunneling (with Protocol Number 253)
+ - Transport mode: IP/UDP is used for tunneling (with a common UDP port)

+ROCH feedback messages are always sent in IP/UDP packets.